 The last time through town we performed at the Boobie Trap, another local Topeka bar, and had a blast.
 Considering they were booked on our slotted date, our good friend James from Union Pulse set us up at The Brass Rail.
-When we were informed that we were playing for tips and would receive a free meal we were scratching our heads trying to figure out how we could make the most out of it.
-I personally went as far to ask if we were able to show some skin to increase our pay.
-Luckily the answer was "No. Our clientele is 80 and grey and probably wouldn't appreciate it."

 The perks of these intimate shows is that there is a true 1 on 1 performance going on.
 These are challenging, but rewarding.
 Beth and Leslie, Reverie's 2 biggest fans in Topeka, are more enthusiastic than most fans of anything.
 Such big fans that we played 2 encores.
 Beth requested we play "Morning Paper" twice and Rob, the owner of the club, asked us to dig out some old material.
 We obliged by first doing "Morning Paper" again and performed a REALLY old song "AMF" off of Shakey Coma.
 I know a lot of bands who wouldn't do that, but we are not a lot of bands.
 We will drive 500+ to play for tips and make a few new fans.
 A truer statement has never been made that... "you have to start somewhere", in band language that can translate to... "you have to play anywhere you can".
 For if we would have decided to blow off the show and sit in a bar and spend money, we would have done nothing as a band.
 I would rather play for a dozen kind people who are actually listening than not play at all.